BayMax12/shell/links.md

+A few useful tutorials that i have discovered !

-1 .
-Hosting ftp server on a machine
+1. Host Ftp server on local machine

     http://www.computernetworkingnotes.com/network-administrations/vsftpd.html

-2. install mongodb
+2. install mongo db

     https://www.howtoforge.com/tutorial/install-mongodb-on-ubuntu-16.04/

-3. installed vim plug and many plugins need to learn to use nerd commenter and nerdtree
+3. installed vim plug and many plugins

+    need to learn to use nerd commenter and nerdtree